Sunday, April 24, 2016

 frames of the Narcissus.
 PWM

-Very tight growth rings pattern is clearly visible on the poplar wood supplied
+The very tight growth ring pattern is clearly visible on the poplar wood supplied

 by Rousseau Reclaimed Lumber.
 Notice the rings nearer the heart (left) of